Pre-eclampsia: Pathogenesis

-Although much research into mechanism of pre-eclampsia has taken place, its exact pathogenesis remains uncertain.
+Although much research into the mechanism of pre-eclampsia has taken place, its exact pathogenesis remains uncertain.
 Pre-eclampsia is thought to result from an abnormal placenta, the removal of which ends the disease in most cases.
 During normal pregnancy, the placenta vascularizes to allow for the exchange of water, gases, and solutes, including nutrients and wastes, between maternal and fetal circulations.
 Abnormal development of the placenta leads to poor placental perfusion.
 The placenta of women with pre-eclampsia is abnormal and characterized by poor trophoblastic invasion.
 It is thought that this results in oxidative stress, hypoxia, and the release of factors that promote endothelial dysfunction, inflammation, and other possible reactions.